tarantool/cartridge-cli/doc/commands/create.rst

         used as a run directory (see ``.cartridge.yml``).
     -   ``.git`` is the directory responsible for the Git repository.
     -   ``.gitignore`` is a file where you can specify the files for Git to ignore.
-    -   ``env.lua`` is a file that sets common rock paths, which allows you to start the application from any directory.

 *   Test files (with sample tests):